 Students who wish to remain active in a degree program but not take courses during a given quarter (not including summer) or academic year must apply for Continuing Registration.
 Continuing Registration may be granted for one quarter at a time or for a full academic year.
 Forms are available from the Registrar and must be signed by the student's advisor.
 The reason for and the length of the leave requested must be stated on the form at the time of application.
 A fee of \$50 per quarter (except summer) is due beginning the second quarter of Continuing Registration.
 A \$10 late fee is added after the fourth week of the quarter.
-Time spent on Continuing Registration counts in the ten years given to complete the MASC, MAPSC, MA or MTS degrees.
+Time spent on Continuing Registration counts in the ten years given to complete the Master of Divinity or the seven years given to complete the MASC, MAPSC, MA or MTS degrees.